sparsh-karna/AnalyzeX/README.md

-# AnalyseX: Research Paper Classification System
+# AnalyzeX: Research Paper Classification System

 ## Project Overview

-AnalyseX is a data science project that develops a machine learning classifier to predict whether research papers are publishable based on various textual and structural features.
+AnalyzeX is a data science project that develops a machine learning classifier to predict whether research papers are publishable based on various textual and structural features.
 The classifier analyzes academic papers and extracts features such as readability metrics, table/figure densities, citation patterns, and technical content characteristics to make publication quality predictions.

 ## Dataset